sushanth5d2/health/README.md

 github: www.github.com

 After the finishing of the code just we uploaded the files to the repository.
-In gitu=hub i add demo link it will show you how the prediction works.
+In github i added demo link it will show you how the prediction works.

 How the github code deployed as a website lets see the information given below.